-Fear-related anxiety comes mostly from an external stimulus.
+Anxiety comes mostly from an external stimulus.
 Some dogs can have an inbuilt phobia of objects that to us are completely harmless, such as an umbrella or a musical instrument.
-Different types of surface can stress some other dogs: they hate walking on the rough tactile paving at pedestrian crossing and (for obvious reasons) get nervy when they try to step over a cattle grid.
+Different types of surfaces can distress some other dogs: they hate walking on the rough tactile paving at pedestrian crossings and (for obvious reasons) get nervy when they try to step over a cattle grid.

-There is also anxiety caused by separation; this is thought to afflict over 10% of all dogs.
-Some breeds are more susceptible to separation anxiety but no dog will appreciate being left along for a long period of time.
-Separation anxiety will manifest itself in various ways, including messing in the house, chewing furniture and doors and excessive vocalisation.
+There is also anxiety caused by separation from their owners; this is thought to afflict over 10% of dogs.
+Some breeds are more susceptible to this type of anxiety but no dog will be comfortable being left alone for a long period of time.
+Separation anxiety will manifest itself in various ways, including messing in the house, chewing furniture and doors and vocalising excessively.

 So how can you tell if your dog has anxiety?
 There are several important symptoms to look out for: